frankyaorenjie/PythonLogParser/README.md

 Whole 'project' (quote because it is really tiny) consists of two parts.

 1. parslog.
 It is core in this project.
 2. BackwardsReaderIter.
 It's another project on Github and it isn't included here.
 You can get this [here](https://github.com/baniuyao/BackwardsReaderIter).
 It makes you can read a file backwards line by line.

+*ATTENTION*:
+BackwardsReaderIter is also maintained by me and I chose to manage it on Github as well.
+For version control, *THIS IS NOT INCLUDED IN THIS PROJECT*.

 Piece of example: